Land Tax in Australia: What Every Property Investor Needs to Know in 2026

 The trust and company problem

-This is a significant ongoing cost that often gets missed in the structure planning stage.
-The stamp duty savings from a trust purchase might look good upfront, but the ongoing land tax surcharge every year can erode that benefit over time.
+This is a significant ongoing cost often gets missed in the structure planning stage.
+The stamp duty savings from a trust purchase might look good upfront, but the ongoing land tax surcharge every year will erode benefit over time.

 How land tax affects negative gearing calculations

-If you're negatively gearing a property, land tax is a real holding cost that should be included in your annual cash flow calculation — but many investors leave it out.
+If you're negatively gearing a property, land tax is a real holding cost should be included in your annual cash flow calculation, but many investors leave it out.

 Use our Negative Gearing Calculator to run your full numbers including land tax, or check our Land Tax Calculator for your specific state and property.